 It would seem Nandita Kumar believes in immersive environments.
 Perhaps her migratory existence – travelling between Mauritius, India, the U.S.A., New Zealand – has something to do with this; certainly she creates a world of her own in her artworks, locating them in the strongly individual, a flighty virtual space or an earthy community commons.

 Her previous work may appear diverse in expression.
-Spearheading a women’s project in Dharavi (a well known slum in Mumbai, made famous... [more]
+Spearheading a women’s project in Dharavi (a well known slum in Mumbai, made famous by film-maker Dan... [more]

 The Whole Truth - Lawrence Abu Hamdan by Himali Singh Soin Caroline Bergvall, Lawrence Abu Hamdan, KP Jayasankar, Amar Kanwar, Nikolaj Bendix Skyum Larsen, Anjali Monteiro, Pallavi Paul, Mithu Sen at KHOJ International Artists' Association